airbnb/Showkase/README.md

 class MyRootModule: ShowkaseRootModule
 ```

 **Step 4**: Showkase is now ready for use!
-Just start the `ShowcaseBrowserActivity` to access it.
+Just start the `ShowkaseBrowserActivity` to access it.
 Typically you would start this activity from the debug menu of your app but you are free to start
-this from any place you like! `ShowcaseBrowserActivity` comes with a nice helper function that
+this from any place you like! `ShowkaseBrowserActivity` comes with a nice helper function that
 returns the intent you need to start.
 Just pass in the context & the `canonicalName` of the root
 module you created in `Step3`.